mtoups3/hello-cloudlab-tulane/index.md

 Unless otherwise specified, these experiments can run on any cluster.
 However, since CloudLab is a shared resource, on some occasionas the cluster you select might not have enough available resources to support your experiment.
 The status indicator next to each cluster tells you roughly how heavily utilized it is at the moment - green indicates that there are not many users, orange means heavy load, and red means that it is almost fully utilized.
 You are more likely to be successful if you choose a cluster with a green indicator.

 After you select a cluster, you can leave the "Name" field blank, or give your experiment a name - it's your choice.
+Also make sure your "Project" is selected.
 Then, click "Next".

 ![Set experiment duration.](images/profile-4.png)